anon-0/SACSE-ClassifyTestExec/README.md

 # Supervised Learning over Test Executions as a Test Oracle
-Code supplementary metrial.
+Code supplementary material.
 This repository contains execution traces (both in raw and encoded format) to train from scratch a model on SEAL Encryptor.

 Run
 ```